karol-dubas/MultithreadingCSharp/README.md

 - synchronously, blocking the resources until the result is returned
 - asynchronously, which doesn't block the resources

-## Asynchronous operations benefits example
+## Asynchronous operation benefit examples

 ### Synchronous (blocking) web server example